sunlab-osu/MISP/README.md

 (You can use the same environment as SQLNet for running SyntaxSQLNet).

 #### Data preparation
 Please download the `.tar` file from [here](https://www.dropbox.com/s/vi65ezm8k1j92zd/sources.tar?dl=0) and uncompress it under the folder `syntaxSQL`.
+This file has included necessary data as well as pretrained models.
 Please also download and unzip the pretrained [Glove](https://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip), and put it as `syntaxSQL/glove/glove.42B.300d.txt`.
 <!--You should see the following file structure:
 ```
 |-- syntaxSQL